Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 We need to replace the gateway router and also need to configure default gateway on every host.
 This approach is ineffective because it will result in longer service interruptions for the organization’s users.
 That is where FHRP steps in.

-What is First Hop Redundancy Protocol (FHRP) in Networking?
+First Hop Redundancy Protocol (FHRP)

 First Hop Redundancy Protocol (FHRP) is a hop redundancy protocol designed to provide redundancy to the gateway router within the organization’s network by using a virtual IP address and virtual MAC address.
 So, in case of a failure of the gateway, the backup router will become active, usually within a few seconds.